PAY RANGE: 11

 ALLOCATING FACTORS: (The following conditions must be met for a position to be allocated to this class.)

-• The position must perform engineering aide work in the area of specialization in support of engineering, architectural or operations projects for an operating department.
+• The position must perform engineering aide work at the full performance level in the area of specialization in support of engineering, architectural or operations projects for an operating department.

 TYPICAL EXAMPLES OF WORK (ILLUSTRATIVE ONLY)